Jordan's king under pressure as reforms stall

 "Everyone was hopeful when Khasawneh was appointed given his respected background, but he did not show leadership in proceeding with the reform process," says Musa Shteiwi, who heads the University of Jordan's Strategic Studies Centre.

-"The king issued the call for reform and said the path must start with elections, but how could that happen when discussion over the draft elections law was dragging?"'Will of the people'
+"The king issued the call for reform and said the path must start with elections, but how could that happen when discussion over the draft elections law was dragging?"

 The opposition, including the Muslim Brotherhood's political party, the Islamic Action Front, criticised the law for failing to ensure that the next parliament would be truly representative of the country's diverse population.